• Skip to primary navigation

 You can feed the baking soda and minerals in a simple two compartment feeder placed on the stall wall.

-6) You will also need hoof trimmers
+6) hoof trimmers

 It is important to learn how to trim your goats hooves.
 Without regular hoof trimming they can get really sore feet and other issues.
+So, make sure to have a good pair of hoof trimmers available.

-goat hoof trimmers
+goat hoof trimmers being held in someones hand

 Basic milking supplies are a milk stand, stainless steel milk bucket, and stainless steel strainer.
 Make sure you have learned how to milk a goat before you get started!

-goat milking supplies
+goat milking supplies on a counter

 You’ll also want to be aware of the goat medical supplies that are useful to have on hand just in case you have any sickness pop up with your new goats.
 And of course, you will need shelter and fencing for your goats as well!